nqoy/TCP-Server-Matrix-Algorithms/README.md

 At the end of each operation the client receives the output of the relevant task.

 Tasks:
-Finding SCC - Strongly connected component.
+Finding SCC - Strongly connected components.
 Shortest paths from one index to another.
 Lightest paths from one index to another.
 Number of submarines: